Stanley’s Fan-favorite Adventure Tumbler Is Available in a Brand New Version, and We’ve Got All the Restock Details! - NewsBreak

 KROGER has introduced a new tool that changes how shoppers use the self-checkout.
 The major retailer first piloted the KroGo cart in the fall of 2020 – a buggy that comes with in-built technology.
 Customers scan and put the items in the cart as they go up and down...

-Amazon Mattress Sale: The 15 Best Deals You Can Shop on Nectar, Casper and More
+Amazon Just Announced Its First-Ever Prime Early Access Sale—Here Are The Best Deals You Can Already Shop

-Amazon's mattress sale released tons of deals available to shop right now.
-The price of a new mattress might keep you from updating your bedroom, but Amazon is offering plenty of deals on top brands like Casper, Nectar, and Serta.
-Whether you're looking for a mattress in a box, a cooling mattress, or a classic spring bed, we'll update this list with the best mattresses on sale.
+Amazon just announced its first Prime Early Access Sale on Tuesday, October 11 and Wednesday, October 12.
+The 48-hour sale event is similar to the traditional Prime Day event, but it's curated for shoppers who want to get ahead of the holiday shopping rush for less.
+For new Amazon shoppers,...

 Walmart’s new store addition finally arrives in America for the first time and it’s perfect for saving money